Vote counting: Electronic counting

 Electronic machines for elections are being procured around the world, often with donor money.
-In places with honest independent election commissions, machines can add efficiency, though not usually transparency.
-Where the election commission is weaker, expensive machines can be fetishized, waste money on kickbacks and divert attention, time and resources from harmful practices, as well as reducing transparency.
+In places with independent election commissions, machines can add efficiency, though not usually transparency.
+Where the election commission is weaker, machines can be fetishized, waste money on kickbacks and divert attention, time and resources from harmful practices, as well as reducing transparency.

 An Estonian study compared the staff, computer, and other costs of different ways of voting to the numbers of voters, and found highest costs per vote were in lightly used, heavily staffed early in-person voting.
 Lowest costs per vote were in internet voting and in-person voting on election day at local polling places, because of the large numbers of voters served by modest staffs.
 For internet voting they do not break down the costs.
 They show steps to decrypt internet votes and imply but do not say they are hand-counted.